-1. Open Viz Artist, locate it in the server tree.

-- 2. Right-click the image and choose Check for Background Loading.
+- 1. Open Viz Artist, locate it in the server tree. - 2.
+Right-click the image and choose Check for Background Loading.
 To make a GH image background loading compatible: - 1.
 Open Viz Artist, locate it in the server tree. - 2.
 Open the image by double-clicking it. - 3.
 Choose Convert Format in the left menu. - 4.
 Choose DXT1 or DXT5 in the menu that appears. - 5.
 Save it.

-7.3 Frequently Asked Questions
+7.4 Frequently Asked Questions

-- Does Viz Multiplay support video walls with non HD aspects? - Do I have to upgrade Viz Engine or Media Sequencer to use Viz Multiplay? - Do I need Viz Trio to set up Viz Multiplay? - Can I use Viz Pilot instead of Viz Trio? - What is the technical limitation of playing HD clips? - Does the playlist update after changes in the newsroom system rundown? - Can Viz Multiplay play out graphics created via Viz Pilot templates? - Can Viz Multiplay open a playlist from Viz Pilot? - Can Viz Multiplay open a MOS rundown?
-What is the workflow? - How do I run movie clips? - Can we have live input in one of the monitors or across a group? - Can I use a touch screen monitor in my live-to-air control room? - Can Viz Multiplay be controlled by Viz Mosart, VDCP, Viz Trio or Viz Pilot? - Can Viz Multiplay be integrated into a newsroom/Mosart/Pilot workflow? - Can we use Social TV as a source for Viz Multiplay? - Do I need a Viz One to feed Viz Multiplay with clips and images?
+- · How do I set up a video wall with screens with different aspects and resolutions? - Does Viz Multiplay support clips with non broadcast format? - · Can I use Viz Pilot instead of Viz Trio? - What is the technical limitation of playing HD clips? - Does the playlist update after changes in the newsroom system rundown? - · Can Viz Multiplay play out graphics created via Viz Pilot templates? - · Can Viz Multiplay open a playlist from Viz Pilot? - · Can Viz Multiplay open a MOS rundown?
+What is the workflow? - How do I run movie clips? - · Can we have live input in one of the monitors or across a group? - Can I use a touch screen monitor in my live-to-air control room? - Can Viz Multiplay be controlled by Viz Mosart, VDCP, Viz Trio or Viz Pilot? - Can Viz Multiplay be integrated into a Mosart workflow? - Can we use Social TV as a source for Viz Multiplay? - · Do I need a Viz One to feed Viz Multiplay with clips and images?